niteshsapkota10/lionitesh10/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently student
+- 🔭 Machine Learning Enthusiast ...
-- 🌱 I’m currently learning DevOps on AWS
+- 🌱 I’m a DevOps Engineer
-- 👯 I’m looking to collaborate on open source python projects
+- 👯
 <!-- - 🤔 I’m looking for help with DevOps Engineers
 - 💬 Ask me about Python
 - 📫 How to reach me: